Content seriesView full content series

 What does a directive culture look like?

-In a directive culture, there is one clear, all-powerful ruler.
+In a directive business culture, there is one clear, all-powerful ruler.
 This single ‘heroic’ leader typically has a clear vision of where the organisation is going.
 As far as they are concerned, there is one, single version of the ‘truth’ and they expect people to follow their lead without challenge.

 Despite rumours to the contrary, this type of directive, command and control culture is alive and well across industry.
 Although it has become somewhat outmoded, there are times when it has its place – in a crisis situation where people need clear direction for example.